albert12132/albertwu.org/notes/contents/style_guide.md

 ### Line wrapping

-<N><P>: If a line gets two long, you have two options.
-If you are using
+<N><P>: If a line gets too long, you have two options.
+If you are
-parentheses or braces with multiple elements, you can continue them onto the next line:
+using parentheses or braces with multiple elements, you can continue them onto the next line:

     def func(a, b, c, d, e, f,
              g, h, i):